Fejiro-A/webdev-project/README.md

 ### Our Goal?

 As a team we wanted to create a functional web application that would allow for the sending and receiving of messages from multiple connected users.
-Our application supports light and dark mode for the chat window, the creation and storage of users with unique usernames and passwords, and a running log of logged in and active users alongside statistics that mirror what may be found in a larger, more rubost application.
+Our application supports light and dark mode for the chat window, the creation and storage of users with unique usernames and passwords, and a running log of logged in and active users alongside statistics that mirror what may be found in a larger, more robust application.

 ### What is the intended use of our application?